Home (Rh)ode to the Past The story behind Rhode Island’s Hannah Robinson Tower

 Share

-Just off Route 1 in South Kingstown stands a quiet wooden tower that has seen generations of visitors climb its stairs to glimpse the sweeping views of Narragansett Bay.
-But for many Rhode Islanders, the Hannah Robinson Tower is far more than a scenic lookout—it’s a bittersweet symbol of lost love, family conflict, and the kind of story that lingers through time.
+SAUNDERSTOWN, R.I. — Just off Route 1 in Saunderstown stands a wooden tower that has seen generations of visitors climb its stairs to glimpse the sweeping views of Narragansett Bay.
+But for many Rhode Islanders, the Hannah Robinson Tower is far more than a scenic lookout, it’s a bittersweet symbol of lost love, family conflict, and the kind of story that lingers through time.

 The consequences were swift and cruel.
 Rowland disowned her.
 Without financial support, the couple struggled, and Peter’s charm began to fade.
 Some say he became cold and abusive.
 Others claim he had only pursued Hannah for her money.
 Whatever the truth, Hannah’s health began to deteriorate.